 There are lots of ways to make a living room look country.
 Easy ways include decorating with plenty of wood in the form of restored beams, stripped back tables and distressed shabby chic furniture and accessories.

-Kerry Laird, Interior Designer at Fishpools says, ‘Whilst the Cottagecore trend has been and gone, we are still longing for that countryside feeling within our homes.
-Maybe it’s the longing need for a holiday by the coast or nostalgia for simpler times, but cottage chic is an endearing and easy way to make your home feel like reminiscent of a country escape.’
+Kerry Laird, Interior Designer at Fishpools says, ‘Whilst the Cottagecore living room trend has been and gone, we are still longing for that countryside feeling within our homes.
+Maybe it’s the longing need for a holiday by the coast or nostalgia for simpler times.
+But cottage chic is an endearing and easy way to make your home feel like reminiscent of a country escape.’

 ‘Try incorporating colours such as soft greys, pinks, and lilacs to pair with pretty decorative accessories such as floral scatter cushions or quirky wallpaper.
 This trend is perfect for allowing your character to come through and creating a space where you feel comfortable and content.’